 Aside from math and language arts, let’s talk about the other subjects you’ll likely be teaching in your homeschool: history, science, geography, and literature.

 The topical subject are bodies of knowledge and don’t follow a linear, sequential pattern.
-Through a child’s school years, topical subjects move from idea to idea and these ideas are not necessarily done in any consecutive order!
+Through a child’s school years, topical subjects move from idea to idea and these ideas are not necessarily done in consecutive order!

 Science